Blackpool Heritage Trams: Coronation cars

-The Coronation cars, named because they were introduced in Queen Elizabeth II's Coronation Year, 1953, were 25 trams built between 1952 and 1953 by Charles Roberts and Company at Horbury Junction works, near Wakefield.
+The Coronation cars, named because they were introduced in Queen Elizabeth II's Coronation Year, 1953, were 25 trams built between 1952 and 1953 by Charles Roberts & Company at Horbury Junction works, near Wakefield.
 They were numbered 304–328, until 1968 when twenty four of them were renumbered 641–664, with 313 having been withdrawn and scrapped without being renumbered.
 The sophisticated VAMBAC control system proved to be their Achilles' heel as it was unreliable.
 Thirteen trams had their VAMBAC systems replaced by conventional controllers from withdrawn tramcars during the 1960s, prolonging their short service life to 1975, when they were withdrawn.
 The unmodified examples were withdrawn from service in 1968.
 Twenty two of them were scrapped, leaving three examples left.
 No. 660 was retained for heritage purposes.
 Nos.
 304 (later 641) and 663 were preserved by the Fylde Transport Trust (FTT).
 In 2013, Nos.
 304 and 663 joined the heritage fleet.

 Coronation 304, the first of the fleet, was bought for preservation and achieved celebrity status in 2002 when it was the subject of the seventh episode of the second series of the Channel 4 television programme Salvage Squad.
 It was returned to working order by Salvage Squad and FTT members and unveiled to the public on 6 January 2003 when it was filmed carrying out test runs along Blackpool Promenade.